-Pursuant to K.S.A 72-1111, as amended,
+Pursuant to K.S.A 72-1111, as amended, •

-(Name of Child)
+, , (Name of Child) ,

-a child who is 16 or 17 years of age, is exempt from the reason listed below: n the compulsory atten dance requirements of the State of Kansas
+a child who is 16 or 17 years of age, is exempt from the for the reason listed below: compulsory attend lance requirements of the State of Kansa

-The child is exempt pursuant to a court order which is attached I to this form.
+The child is exempt pursuant to a court order which is attached to this form.

-The child will enroll in
+The child will enroll in(Name of Adult

-The child will enroll in (Name of f Adult Education Program )
+(Name of Adult Education Program)

-Your child must be officially signed out of their Ho signing below you have agreed thatequivalency and -
+Your child must be officially signed out of their Homeson signing below you have agreed thatequivalency and

-.
-(Nan ne of Child)
+(Name of C Child)

-will no longer attend -
+will no longer attend

-will no longer attend(Name of Home S School)
+will no longer attend(Name of Home School 1)

-The last Public/Private School that the student atte ended was
+The last Public/Private School that the student attended l was

 (Name of School)

-located in Their la ast date of attendance a t this school was on
+located in Their last da te of attendance at this school was on

 (City, State) (Month/Year)

-My child has never attended a Public/Private Scho ol 🗌
+My child has never attended a Public/Private School

-We currently live in the School Dist trict.
+We currently live in the School Dist rict.

 Signature of Child: Birthdate: Date:

 Signature of Parent/Guardian: Date:

 Parent Phone Number:

 Signature of Home-School Administrator: Date:

-(If the parent is the Administrator, please sign as Parent t & Administrator)
+(If the parent is the Administrator, please sign as Parent & Ad ministrator)